JackForbes/AngularExpress/README.md

-AngularExpress
+Jack Forbes
 ==============

-App made using Express and Angular
+My personal site made with Angular - my favourite framework on the planet